JesusC0der/Raspi-Drive/README.md

 3. Flash 2019-09-26-raspbian-buster-lite.img using [Etcher.](https://www.balena.io/etcher/)
 4. remount the micro sd card (unplug it and replug it back into your computer)
 5. Open Terminal in mac or command prompt in windows
 6. Run the following command to enable SSH
 ```
 touch /Volumes/boot/ssh
 ```
-7. Next we need to setup wifi.
+7. Next, we need to set up wifi.
 Download this file named [wpa_supplicant.conf.](https://drive.google.com/file/d/1ctRdIoTdO74fUpxSAeHl0eQM0E_b64jK/view?usp=sharing)
-8. Now open up the file that you just downloaded and change the ssid to your network name and the psk to your networks password.
+8. Now open up the file that you just downloaded and change the SSID to your network name and the psk to your networks password.
 9. Copy the file you just edited and paste it to the boot partition of your micro sd card
-10. Unplug the micro sd card from your computer and instert it in your pi.
+10. Unplug the micro sd card from your computer and insert it in your pi.
 11. SSH to your pi.
-(Personaly I use termius on my mac to use SSH with my pi)
+(I use termius on my mac to use SSH with my pi)

 Skip the steps above if you already set up your raspberry pi with ssh and wifi.